sr99622/Cayenue/README.md

   guest ok = no
   read only = yes
   public = yes
+  oplocks = no
+  level2 oplocks = no
+  kernel oplocks = no
+  strict locking = yes
 ```

 Use ctl+O to save and ctl+X to exit nano